 — The Review and Herald, March 15, 1906

 O my Savior, You gave Your life for me that I may live.
 I want to honor You by doing Your commandments, but I am powerless.
 Heal my sin-sick soul.
-I gratefully receive Your divine grace and humbly bow in submission to the restraining power of the Spirit of truth.
+I humbly bow in submission to the restraining power of the Spirit and gratefully receive Your divine grace.
 Help me follow Your Word as supreme.
-You are always ready to hear and answer my prayers and I urge Your past mercies and blessings as a reason to grant me higher and greater blessings!
+You are good and have shown Yourself to me in the past.
+I continue to seek higher greater blessings from You!